 Jojo and Heather De Guzman

 Jojo and Heather DeGuzman have been missionaries with Cru since 2006.
 They have been at Cru headquarters in Orlando since 2019 when doors closed for them in Asia.
-Heather works in Digital Strategies, and Jojo does International Staff Care, overseeing the needs of 28 Cru workers in Asia, Australia and New Zealand.
+Heather serves in Global Operations, and Jojo does International Staff Care, overseeing the needs of 35 Cru workers in Singapore, Thailand, Philippines, Laos, and Japan.

 Tom Demorest has been the pastor of Citylights Church in downtown Long Beach since 2005.
 Tom and his wife, Val, share the type of love that Jesus teaches about in Luke 10 (the Good Samaritan) in their urban ministry.
 This compassionate love is personal, practical, generous, and compelling.
 They desire for their church to be known for this love and to bring God’s glory to the city.
 GVBC has sent youth to serve with Citylights Church as a high school missions project since 2008.